Barbara Stanwyck: Early life

+Career

 Ziegfeld girl and Broadway success

-In 1923, a few months before her 16th birthday, Ruby auditioned for a place in the chorus at the Strand Roof, a nightclub over the Strand Theatre in Times Square.
+In 1923, a few months before her 16th birthday, Stanwyck auditioned for a place in the chorus at the Strand Roof, a nightclub over the Strand Theatre in Times Square.
 A few months later, she obtained a job as a dancer in the 1922 and 1923 seasons of the Ziegfeld Follies, dancing at the New Amsterdam Theater.
-"I just wanted to survive and eat and have a nice coat", Stanwyck said.
-For the next several years, she worked as a chorus girl, performing from midnight to seven a.m. at nightclubs owned by Texas Guinan.
+For the next several years, she worked as a chorus girl, performing from midnight to seven in the morning at nightclubs owned by Texas Guinan.
 She also occasionally served as a dance instructor at a speakeasy for gays and lesbians owned by Guinan.
 One of her good friends during those years was pianist Oscar Levant, who described her as being "wary of sophisticates and phonies".

-Billy LaHiff, who owned a popular pub frequented by showpeople, introduced Ruby in 1926 to impresario Willard Mack.
-Mack was casting his play The Noose, and LaHiff suggested that the part of the chorus girl be played by a real one.
-Mack agreed, and after a successful audition gave the part to Ruby.
-She co-starred with Rex Cherryman and Wilfred Lucas.
+Billy LaHiff, who owned a popular pub frequented by show people, introduced Stanwyck in 1926 to impresario Willard Mack, who was casting his play The Noose.
+Stanwyck successfully auditioned for the part of the chorus girl.
 As initially staged, the play was not a success.
-In an effort to improve it, Mack decided to expand Ruby's part to include more pathos.
-The Noose re-opened on October 20, 1926, and became one of the most successful plays of the season, running on Broadway for nine months and 197 performances.
-At the suggestion of David Belasco, Ruby changed her name to Barbara Stanwyck by combining the first name of the title character in the play Barbara Frietchie with the last name of the actress in the play, Jane Stanwyck; both were found on a 1906 theater program.
+In an effort to improve it, Mack decided to expand Stanwyck's part to include more pathos.
+The Noose reopened in October 1926, and became one of the most successful plays of the season, running on Broadway for nine months and 198 performances.
+At the suggestion of David Belasco, Stanwyck changed her name to Barbara Stanwyck by combining the first name of the title character in the play Barbara Frietchie with the last name of the actress in the play, Jane Stanwyck; both were found on a 1906 theater program.